Ask the CAA Featured Question

 CAA requires programs to make available to students and to the public information about the program and institution that is current, accurate, and readily available.
 This is reflected in Standard 1.7.
 Programs have the authority to determine which mechanisms to use to convey information.

-- accreditation status, outlined in CAA's Public Notice of Accreditation Status policy
+- accreditation status, as outlined in CAA's Public Notice of Accreditation Status policy (Chapter XII, "Informing the Public," in the Accreditation Handbook)

-- student achievement data, outlined in Standard 1.7
+- student achievement data, as outlined in Standard 1.7 [PDF]